Shubham-2802/Bluetech_backend/README.md

-# Face_Recognition_Backend
+# Bluetech_Backend
-The backend part of Face_Recognition webapp made using Node.js, framework Express.js, and PostgreSQL database.
+The backend part of a hypothetical company Bluetech made using Node.js, framework Express.js, and PostgreSQL database.